What is the “Temple Option?”

 If I choose the Temple Option, can I still be considered for academic scholarships and the Honors Program?

 Yes.
 All Temple Option candidates will automatically be considered for academic scholarships and admission to the Honors Program.
-We recommend applicants with at least an 1150 SAT (on a 1600 point scale) or a 25 ACT, submit their test scores as part of the application.

 Have other schools created test optional plans?

 Temple is the first public research university in the Northeast and the nation’s only urban public research university to offer an admissions path like the Temple Option.
 A growing number of other colleges and universities have adopted some form of test-optional admissions in recent years including Brandeis University, DePaul University, Kansas State University, the University of Arizona, Wake Forest University, Washington State University and Wesleyan University.

 For more information about the Temple Option, contact the Office of Undergraduate Admissions at 888-340-2222 or 215-204-7200.